Sunday, 19 January 2014

 Sunday, 12 January 2014

-Question: How many people need to have finished davening shemone esrei before the chazan can continue?
+Question: How many people need to finish davening shemone esrei before the chazan can begin chazaras hashatz or kaddish?

-Answer: The Shulchan Aruch (OC 124:4) writes that the chazan should wait for nine others to respond before beginning chazaras hashatz.
-Failing that, it is close to making a beracha l’vatala.
-Elsewhere, the Shulchan Aruch (OC 55:6) seems to contradict himself, however, by saying that if one of the ten cannot respond as they have begun davening or fallen asleep, they may still be included.
-The acharonim give different solutions to explain the difference.
-The Magen Avraham (55:8) concludes that one does not need nine to answer for chazaras hashatz (See Taz, Pri Chadash and Aruch Hashulchan OC 55:13), while the Shulchan Aruch Harav (OC 55:7), Kitzur Shulchan Aruch (20:2) and Kaf Hachaim (OC 55:48; 124:20) maintain that there does need to be a minyan.
+Answer: The Shulchan Aruch (OC 124:4) states that the chazan should wait for nine others to respond before beginning chazaras hashatz.
+If this requirement is not met, it is considered close to making a beracha levatala.
+However, elsewhere, the Shulchan Aruch (OC 55:6) appears to contradict this ruling, stating that if one of the ten cannot respond because they are still davening or have fallen asleep, they may still be included in the count.

-R’ Ephraim Greenblatt (Rivevos Ephraim 3:145) explains that one only needs a minyan when repeating chazaras hashatz.
-It is sufficient to have just six men to say kaddish during maariv, and one can rely on others still davening or sleeping.
+R’ Ephraim Greenblatt (Rivevos Ephraim 3:145) explains that a minyan is required only for repeating chazaras hashatz.
+For kaddish after maariv, it is sufficient to have six men who have completed their amida, relying on others who may still be davening or even asleep.

-The Noda Biyehuda (EH 1:54) was asked about someone who was mesader kiddushin without checking that there was a minyan present for the berachos.
-He replied that while lechatchila one needs to have a minyan present for all devarim shebikedusha, bedieved if one does not have a minyan, one is still yotzei.
-He quotes the Gemara Yerushalmi (Megilla 30b) to prove his point: If people leave the davening in the middle, leaving less than a minyan, the chazan may continue.
+The Noda Biyehuda (EH 1:54) was asked about a situation in which someone was mesader kiddushin without confirming the presence of a minyan for the berachos.
+He ruled that while lechatchila a minyan is required for all devarim shebikedusha, bedieved, one fulfils the obligation even without a full minyan.
+He cites the Talmud Yerushalmi (Megilla 30b) to support this position: if some individuals leave in the middle of davening, leaving fewer than ten people, the chazan may still continue.